Mregojos/Cloud-Infrastructures/README.md

-# Automating the provisioning of Cloud Infrastructures using IaC and Cloud Services
+# Automating the Provisioning of Cloud Infrastructures using IaC and Cloud Services

 ## Architecture